binkley/spikes/domain-persistence-modeling/kotlin-spring-boot/README.md

 [`ScopedMutable`](src/main/kotlin/x/domainpersistencemodeling/ScopedMutable.kt),
 which provides three methods:

-* `ScopedMutable.update(block)`, running the mutations of `block` against a mutable version of the domain object, and returning an updated and immutable domain object
+* `ScopedMutable.update(block)` runs the mutations of `block` against a mutable version of the domain object, and returns an updated and immutable domain object

 In the method, the return is the result of the block.

 In addition, there are several specialized scoped-mutation methods:

-* `PersistableDomain.save()`, saving the domain object in persistence, and returning an updated and immutable domain object including any changes made by persistence (eg, versioning).
+* `PersistableDomain.save()` saves the domain object in persistence, and returns an updated and immutable domain object including any changes made by persistence (eg, versioning).
-* `PersistableDomain.delete()`, deleting the domain object in persistence.
+* `PersistableDomain.delete()` deletes the domain object in persistence.
-  Afterward this call, the domain object is _unusable_.
+  After this call, the domain object is _unusable_.

-And a domain object may have specialized scoped-mutation methods particular to itself:
+A domain object may have specialized scoped-mutation methods particular to
+itself:

-* `Parent.assign(Child)`, mutating both parent and child, but not persisting.
+* `Parent.assign(Child)` mutates both parent and child, but does not persist
-* `Parent.unassign(Child)`, mutating both parent and child, but not persisting.
+* `Parent.unassign(Child)` mutates both parent and child, but does not persist

 ## Reversal of roles